usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

    * What does it do, and who uses it?
    * What mission outcome does it support?
 2. **Select Metrics** (3-5 metrics)
-   * Choose from the metrics covered in this module
+   * Choose from the metrics covered in this module.
-   * Explain why each metric would be valuable for this specific service
+   * Explain why each metric would be valuable for this specific service.
-   * Consider both technical and user-centered metrics
+   * Consider both technical and user-centered metrics.
 3. **Design Incentive Structure**
-   * Create one monetary and one non-monetary incentive
+   * Create one monetary and one non-monetary incentive.
-   * Explain how each incentive would motivate better performance
+   * Explain how each incentive would motivate better performance.
-   * Consider how to measure success fairly
+   * Consider how to measure success fairly.
 4. **Implementation Plan**
    * How would you collect and verify the metrics?
    * What tools would you use?